Joey Harrington: 2002 season: Rookie year

 Harrington was selected by the Detroit Lions with the third pick overall in the 2002 NFL draft and signed his contract in mid-July.
 He was cited by head coach Marty Mornhinweg as the quarterback of the future, though wasn't ready to name him the starting quarterback, instead placing him behind starter Mike McMahon and backup Ty Detmer.
-In his first preseason game, Harrington threw two interceptions, including the game-losing pick-6 versus the Baltimore Ravens.
-In his next preseason game, Harrington threw for 236 yards and two touchdowns in the 23–24 loss.
 Harrington debuted in a Week 1 blowout loss versus the Miami Dolphins, completing 4 out of 11 passes for 41 yards.
 After Week 2, Harrington was named the starter ahead of McMahon.
-Making his first start in the Week 3 matchup and opening debut of Ford Field versus the Green Bay Packers, Harrington threw for 182 yards and 2 touchdowns to 4 interceptions.
+Making his first start in the Week 3 matchup and opening debut of Ford Field versus the Green Bay Packers, Harrington threw for 182 yards and two touchdowns to four interceptions.
 Down 17 late, the Lions rallied back with two touchdowns, including a 52-yard touchdown pass from Harrington to pull within 3.
 Harrington had a chance for a game-winning drive with 1:03 left before throwing an interception to seal the loss.
-Harrington got his first NFL victory with a 20–7 win over the New Orleans Saints, throwing for 267 yards and a touchdown with no turnovers or sacks.
+Harrington got his first NFL victory with a 26–21 win over the New Orleans Saints, throwing for 267 yards and a touchdown with no turnovers or sacks.
 In Week 6 versus the Minnesota Vikings, the Lions were down 24–31 and at Minnesota's 8-yard line.
 However, Harrington threw a pass into the endzone that was picked off, leading to a Lions loss.
 In the Week 15 game versus the Tampa Bay Buccaneers, Harrington was taken out due to an irregular heartbeat, leading him to miss the final two games of the season.
 He underwent a procedure to fix the irregular heartbeat a day later.
 In fourteen games played, Harrington finished his rookie season passing for 2,294 yards, 12 touchdowns, and 16 interceptions while completing just over 50% of his passes, and a 3–9 record.